Mount Sinai Health Systems: Amplifying Employee Voice Through Strategic Digital Communication

 Gamification and Extrinsic Rewards

 The journey to adoption began with intermittent gamification designed to create initial engagement and habit formation.
-Contests and incentives included National Smile Day participation, NYC Marathon tickets, Apple Watch contests, movie tickets, U.S. Open and local sports team tickets.
+Contests and incentives included National Smile Day participation, NYC Marathon tickets (and posts cheering on fellow Mount Sinai colleagues), contests, cultural and sports ticket incentives.
 While labor-intensive, these carefully timed rewards created initial “stick factor” and introduced employees to the platform’s value.
-The approach shifted from extrinsic rewards to intrinsic motivation as employees discovered organic reasons to continue using the app.
+The approach shifted from extrinsic rewards to intrinsic motivation as employees discovered organic reasons to continue making the app part of their ongoing experience.

 Group-Based Recognition

-Mount Sinai’s “Appreciating You” content series that recognized entire job role groups and departments during designated awareness weeks.
+Mount Sinai’s “Appreciating You” content series recognized entire job role groups and departments during designated awareness weeks.
 Posts celebrated EMS Week, Nursing week, and other employee groups to celebrate cultural and historic moments of unity.
 These focal points complemented in-person recognition events.
-The content generated significant engagement—one EMS week post garnered 124 comments as employees voiced peer recognition and appreciation.
-The digital recognition reinforced what was happening in-person and created longer-duration as well as a permanent record of organizational gratitude.
+The content generated significant engagement: one EMS week post garnered 124 comments as employees voiced peer recognition and appreciation.
+The digital engagement reinforced what was happening in-person and created longer-duration as well as a permanent record of organizational gratitude.

 Leadership Influence and Modeling

 Mount Sinai recognized that employee voice flourishes when leaders actively participate in the conversation.
-Chief Nursing Executives and Hospital Presidents at Morningside began the test of the platform by modeling behavior, delivering and embodying authentic and sometimes heartfelt news.
-The behavior inspired peers at the other hospitals to also establish channels for their hospitals and skeptics were shifted from resistors to proponents as they experienced the platform’s impact on how they communicated.
+Chief Nursing Executives and the Hospital President at Morningside began the test of the platform by modeling behavior, delivering and embodying authentic and sometimes heartfelt news.
+The behavior inspired peers at the other hospitals to also establish channels for their hospitals.
+Skeptics became proponents as they experienced the platform’s impact on organizational communication.

 CEO Presence